 The route is around 58 kilometres with an altitude difference of 1,000 metres.
 Start very early in order to avoid cycling under the midday-sun and avoid the days with a high risk of forest fires.

-Entering the Grotta di Ispinigoli is a real ‘wow’ moment, as you go in the whole cave suddenly appears below you as you view the spectacular cave from a balcony high above the enormous chamber.
+If you are wondering what to do in Cala Gonone on a rainy day, then heading underground could be a good option.
+Entering the Grotta di Ispinigoli is a real ‘wow’ moment, it is one of the biggest caves in Europe and as you go in the whole cave suddenly appears below you.
+There is an amazing view of the spectacular cave from a balcony high above the enormous chamber.

 Stairs wind down the cave past stalagmites, stalactites and formations that look like mushrooms or cauliflower.
-It is a sight to be seen and definitely worth a visit during your stay.
+It is a sight to be seen to be believedd and is one of the must see Cala Gonone sights.

 Cala Gonone is well established as one of the main rock climbing areas in Sardinia.
-The limestone cliffs that surround the town and overlook the coast are just begging to be climbed.
+The limestone cliffs that surround the town and overlook the coast are just begging to be climbed and it is definitely one of the most exciting things to do near Cala Gonone.
 On any given day you will find the cliffs dotted with climbers making their way up the rock faces.

 There are routes to suit all abilities, mainly single pitch bolted sport routes that range from slabs to tricky overhangs.
 Longer multi-pitch bolted routes can be found at Grotta dei Colombi crag and La Poltana crag.
-The best time to climb is in the Autumn and Spring as it gets very hot on the rock in summer months
+The best time to climb is in the Autumn and Spring ( we love Sardinia in September) as it gets very hot on the rock in summer months.
+It is definitely one of the Cala Gonone things to do for people that love adventure.

-A calmer activity and one that is popular with the kids is the aquarium at Cala Gonone.
-Here you will find a great variety of marine animals from jellyfish to piranhas.
+A calmer Cala Gonone activity, and one that is popular with the kids, is the aquarium at Cala Gonone.
+Here you will find a great variety of marine life from jellyfish to piranhas.

 Although this is not a large aquarium, they have lots of tanks and a wide range of creatures to look at.
 A highlight is the touch tanks where you can reach in and touch the friendly rays and starfish.